Skip to main content

 Click Setup reporting to save your dates and proceed.

-Step 2 — Reporting
+Step 2 — Reporting structure

 Choose a reporting template as your starting point.
 Monitr provides templates for common company types: